Easy Ways To Get Customers To Write Reviews That Boost Retail Sales

 These days, no matter how much tweeting, pinning, Facebook posting or Instagramming you do in order to promote your business (and these are all great promotional tools when done the right way) a glowing customer review can trump all of the former in terms of influencing another customer’s buying decisions.
 This is because what you have to say about your business is far less important than what others do.

-For some businesses, especially smaller ones, they do not have a problem with negative reviews, they have a problem getting them at all.
+For some businesses, especially smaller ones, it’s not that they have a problem with negative reviews, they have a problem getting them at all.
 It may feel awkward or perhaps you feel the customer may perceive the review request as an annoyance.
-Here are a few ideas for generating more reviews for your business without becoming a pain about it:
+Here are a few ideas for generating more reviews for your business that will boost your sales – and your online reputation – without becoming a pain about it:

 Make Leaving a Review as Easy as Possible

 In most cases the only time an average customer is actually going to spend time seeking out a way to leave your business a review is if they have something negative to say.
 Therefore you need to make it as easy as possible for people to review you.
-Add links to your review site profiles to your site in prominent places (you can always add a link to a graphic for aesthetic purposes) and add them to any emails you send out to customers as well.
+Add links to your review site profiles to your site in prominent places (you can always add a link to a graphic for aesthetic purposes) and add them to any packing slips and receipts as well as to emails you send out to customers.

 Think Out of the Box